-I am a Reader in Philosophy and the Image at Central Saint Martins, University of the Arts, London.
-My interests are in the transdiciplinary fields of photography, contemporary theory and the convergence of art and science.
-My most recent book, titled “Fragmentation of the Image” will be published by Routledge 1n 2019.
+I am a philosopher, artist and teacher, writing about bits of matter and bits of data, with specific link to desire, memory, queer and cyber cultures and digital images.
+Currently I am a Reader in Philosophy and the Image at Central Saint Martins, University of the Arts, London.
+My interests are in the trans-disciplinary fields of photography, contemporary theory and the convergence of art and science.
+My most recent book, titled “Fragmentation of the Image” will be published by Routledge in 2019.
 I am the lead investigator on a mad project of bringing together artists, philosophers, curators and writers to explore the fate of the photographic image online.
-In 2012 I was awarded AHRC research grant (jointly with Prof. Johnny Golding) that allowed the setting up of a transdiciplinary research network to try and really make a difference in this field both locally (London) and internationally.
+In 2012 I was awarded AHRC research grant (jointly with Prof. Johnny Golding) that allowed the setting up of a transdisciplinary research network to try and really make a difference in this field both locally (London) and internationally.

 Currently I teach a number of courses, broadly concerned with the convergence of art, philosophy, and science.